Druya: Jewish community

 Druja was formerly known for its thriving Jewish community, around 2,200 Jews lived in Druya on the eve of World War II (half of the whole local population).
-The parents of writer Saul Bellow hailed from Druja.
+The father of Nobel Literature Prize winner Saul Bellow was from Druja.

 Most of the town's Jewish population was killed during the Holocaust by Nazi German forces in 1942.
 The German troops had occupied Druja by early July 1941; a ghetto was created in April–May 1942.
 On June 17, 1942, the Germans and the local police surrounded the ghetto.
 A fire broke out and burned the ghetto and the nearby orthodox church.
 The Jews from the ghetto were gathered near the Druyka River and shot into a large grave.
 More than 1,000 Jews were killed in Druya.